Seattle Travel Guides

 - 🥶- You may find the locals a bit “icy” – The “Seattle Freeze” is real, and some may find Seattlelites standoffish, but most locals are friendly and polite, especially if you are.

-- 🌧️- Don’t be afraid of the rain – Venture to breweries, cafes, bookstores, and visit museums for rainy day excursions with fewer crowds.
+- 🌧️- Don’t be afraid of the rain – Venture to breweries, cafes, bookstores, and visit the best museums in Seattle for rainy day excursions with fewer crowds.

 - 🐕- Seattle is incredibly dog friendly – All pups are welcome here!
 It’s hard to go on a walk anywhere in the city without seeing numerous furry friends.